-- Polish sweets are increasingly popular among consumers and have reached approximately 150 markets around the world. - They are appreciated both in Europe and non-European countries.
-Polish sweets can mainly be found in the EU, as well as in the USA, Russia, Ukraine and Saudi Arabia. - Chocolate products dominate Polish sweets exports (82% of export value).
+- Polish sweets are increasingly popular among consumers and in 2022 have reached 154 markets around the world. - They are appreciated both in the EU and non-European countries such us the United Kingdom, the USA, Russia and Ukraine. - Chocolate products dominate Polish sweets exports (81% of export value).